Internal

 Type of reassessment Detail of reassessment % contribution towards module mark Size of reassessment Submission date Additional information

-Written coursework assignment Report 100% (capped at 50%) 3,500 words Date dependant on cohort entry and to be advised by the Programme Adminstrator
+Written coursework assignment Report 100% (capped at 50% for classification purposes) 3,500 words Date dependant on cohort entry and to be advised by the Programme Adminstrator

 Additional costs